gautierenaud/programming_toolbox/nightmare_binary_reverse_engineer/README.md

 * [disassembly] (https://defuse.ca/online-x86-assembler.htm#disassembly2): useful to get the assembly code corresponding to a byte string (e.g. shellcode).
 * [angr](https://github.com/angr/angr): binary analysis platform.
 We can for example make it explore how to reach a certain point (e.g. the flag part)
 * [readelf](https://man7.org/linux/man-pages/man1/readelf.1.html) simple executable that displays information about elf files
+* [patchelf](https://github.com/NixOS/patchelf): is `apt install`able.
+Used to set libc dependencies for dynamically linked elfs.

 # Mindmap